🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 The paper does not appear before the exam window opens.

-Incomplete structure — conditions not satisfied, paper does not exist.
+Incomplete structure — conditions not satisfied, paper is not structurally visible.

 Replace the state block with: